 Feb.
 19, 2017

-At this point, the word “influencer” clearly has more than one meaning.
-I read through the article and this is what I think: What Bloomberg journalist Max Chafkin wrote about and made himself a guinea pig for revolves around the aesthetics-focused, Instagram-centric “influencer.”
+At this point, the word “influencer” is overused and misused more than ever.
+What Bloomberg.com journalist Max Chafkin wrote about and made himself a guinea pig for revolves around the aesthetics-focused, Instagram-centric “influencer.”

 60 Minutes also did a segment on influencers, focusing on the vlogger-Viner-type-of-influencer.
 You can watch that here.

-On the issue of an influencer’s “lack of expertise”, my general feeling is that lack of expertise is FINE – yes, fine.
+If an influencer doesn’t have expertise, many times that’s FINE – yes, fine.
 You read that correctly.
-This is true when it comes to the fashion, accessories and footwear influencers.
+This is true when it comes to fashion, accessories and footwear influencers.
 Why?
 Because there’s visible proof that she (or he) tried on the clothes, shoes, bag or whatever.

-On the other hand, a person who is supposedly influential in the world of tech gadgets DOES need to possess expertise or at least niche knowledge.
+On the other hand, a person who is supposedly influential in the world of tech gadgets MUST MUST MUST possess expertise or at least niche knowledge.
 Think about it.
-If you’re little more than “a big booming personality” and you don’t know shit from shinola, you really should stick to what’s tactile, visceral, related to aesthetics, etc., etc. Y’know, stuff which for the most part does not require expertise.
+If you’re little more than “a big booming personality” and you don’t know shit from shinola, you really should stick to what’s tactile, and lean on aesthetics.
+Y’know, stuff which for the most part does not require expertise.
 THIS is where agencies drop the ball.
 Agencies, you’re free to send me hate mail, but deep down you know I’m right.
 You look at follower counts instead of assessing expertise.
 Shame on you.
 And that’s just the tip of the iceberg of the shameful things you charge thousands for.
 Hate on.
 You know I’m telling the truth.
 I have friends in marketing and other disciplines — even yours.
 And we swap stories boo.

 The reason is: If clothes look good, expertise isn’t NEEDED (in most cases).
 What looks good looks good, simple as that.
 But for the many verticals that AREN’T driven by looks (examples: smartphones, tablets, laptops), you almost always NEED AN EXPERT.
-One example: Consumers care about expertise when it comes to (for example) a new smartphone and what it can/can’t do for them.
+One example: Consumers care about expertise when it comes to a new smartphone and what it can/can’t do for them.
 Many agencies think expertise doesn’t matter, and agencies are CORRECT in this thinking when it comes to fashion and, to some extent, foodie and travel influencers.
 Just three examples.
 BUT NOT FOR TECH.
 Let me repeat.
 NOT FOR TECH.

-And agencies of all sizes have dropped the ball – I’ve seen it first hand – inviting “pretty faces” to tech events.
+PR agencies of all sizes have dropped the ball – I’ve seen it first hand – inviting fashionistas to tech events.
 (I can hear the groans of “But that’s what the client wants!
 So we’re giving it to them!”
 Sigh) For the love of God, please tell me how this is a go-to strategy.
 It shouldn’t be.
 Here’s why: Anyone, pretty faces included, can plagiarize a tech review – I’ve seen it done.
 And if the blogger doesn’t add a video to prove expertise, deception can (and sadly, does) flourish and A CONSUMER HAS NO PROTECTION AGAINST IT.

-But there are wonderful, noteworthy exceptions such as Marques Brownlee.
-While I won’t say he’s pretty or eye-candy (some might disagree, whatever), Mr. Brownlee has a solid aesthetic + an undeniably strong personality which lends itself nicely to video – but waaaay more important to the point is Mr. Brownlee’s EXPERTISE (click here).
+But there are wonderful, noteworthy influencers such as Marques Brownlee with a memorable aesthetic + strong personality which lends itself nicely to video.
+But waaaay more germane to my point is Mr. Brownlee’s EXPERTISE (click here).
 His expertise truly precedes all his other positive traits.
-Put simply, he knows his techie shit inside and out, backwards and forwards.
+Put simply, he knows his techie shit inside and out as a real expert must.

-There needs to be more Marques Brownlee’s in TECHNOLOGY influencer marketing.
+There needs to be more Marques Brownlee’s in TECHNOLOGY INFLUENCER marketing.
 Agencies need to understand this – a pretty face or clown or big booming personality who LACKS expertise is, in several cases (such as tech), a disservice to clients and clients’ target consumers.
-It’s 2017 and PR agencies are sadly still more concerned with low turnout at client events (Click here for video rant) and other superficial bullshit such as Klout numbers and follower counts, both of which are easily manipulated by nefarious people.
+It’s 2017 and PR agencies are sadly still more concerned with low turnout at client events (Click here for video rant) and other superficial bullshit such as follower counts, which are easily manipulated by nefarious people.
 And when you thought Klout was important (spoiler: it was never important) you looked at Klout.
 Again, shame on you.
 And if you say tech isn’t your forte, well why not begin with logical and simple tactics?
 ACTIONABLE EXAMPLE: Look at who Marques Brownlee follows, then look at the engagement of those people, and then invite them. 🙄 Note: Doing that is not the cure-all, it’s just ONE thing you can do as a good agency.
 Even that one tactic is better than what many agencies currently do, especially boutique ones in New York City.
 So, my eyes rolleth. 🙄

 And I’d be remiss if I didn’t mention the “big booming personalities” who are considered influencers (many of whom are signed with agencies) yet – let’s be real – they’re really “experts at nothing.”
-Let’s take a minute to consider the fans of those types of E.A.N. (experts at nothing) influencers.
+Let’s take a minute to consider the fans of those types of E.A.N. influencers (the “experts at nothing”).

 (1) Are those fanboys/fangirls simply watching and listening to “aspire to be like” that E.A.N. influencer?
 In many cases, yes.